Greenlights

 "Conservative early, liberal late."
 Create structure so you can have freedom.
 "Choreograph, then dance."

 📝 Solitude!
-Being alone in solitude is important for finding yourself.
+Being alone in solitude is important in order to find yourself.

 📝 Eliminate!
 He had five things on his plate: family, a foundation, acting, a production company, and a music label.
-Spreading himself thin led to mediocrity in each endeavor.
-By eliminating the production company and music label he was able to take his acting career to a whole new level.
+Spreading himself too thin condemned him to mediocrity in each one.
+By eliminating the production company and the music label, he was able to take his acting to a whole new level.

 "Be less impressed and more involved."